 - Do you experience excessive fear of particular situations?

 - Do you worry for days or weeks before a particular event?

 - Do you worry about what people will think of you?

 - Do you have a hard time making friends and tend to keep to yourself?

 - Do you blush, sweat or tremble around other people?

 - Do you feel anxious about suffering from illnesses?
-This is often the cause for a high level of anxiety, which stop people from visiting a medical clinic.
+This is often the cause for a high level of anxiety, which stops people from visiting a medical clinic.

-Panic attacks often begin in late adolescence or early childhood and often the person will only one or two attacks.
-Not everyone will experience panic disorder.
+Panic attacks often begin in late adolescence or early childhood and often the person will only experience one or two attacks.
 Over 6 million American adults are affected by panic disorder with twice as many women as men.

 - Do you have sudden repeated attacks of fear?

 - Do you intensely worry about when the next attack will happen?